 - You are mobilizing the power of volunteers to improve conditions for our community through Hands On Asheville-Buncombe

 We follow individual donor requests at the time your gift is made.
 Our staff, subject-matter experts, and agency representatives work together to identify and meet community needs.
 Donors gifts are then vested in the areas of education, financial stability, and health in Buncombe County.
 For an overview of the process, see "How Funding Decisions are Made."

 Where is your agency list?

 Every donor has the option to designate their gift to ANY 501(c)3 nongovernmental organization, whether based in Asheville and Buncombe County or halfway across the globe.
 Since you do not need a sanctioned list from us, creating one is unnecessary.

-Donations to our Community Investment Fund go directly to funding our four strategies, including grants to other nonprofit programs here in Buncombe County.
+Donations to our Community Investment Fund go directly to funding our four strategies, including grants to other nonprofits here in Buncombe County.
 These funded partners go through an extensive application process and report their results each year, which are reviewed by experts in the fields of education, income, and health.
 This process allows us to measure the impact and ensure the greatest return on investment.
 Giving to the Community Investment Fund builds a stronger Asheville and Buncombe County.
-Click here to see a list of currently funded programs.
+Click here to see a list of currently funded agencies.

 Are volunteers at United Way of Asheville and Buncombe County paid?

 No, our volunteers are donating their own time and energy to help with our events, campaigns, and committees.

 Yes, if you itemize.
 However, there are certain limitations.
 Donors should consult with their financial advisor for details.